-The Fishermans Bend area is recognised as an area of heritage significance.
-This significance is documented in the Port Phillip Heritage Review, the recommendations of which led to the inclusion of the area in a heritage overlay area (HO2) in the Port Phillip Planning Scheme (in December 1998).
-The HO2 area covers the whole garden city neighbourhood, including Fishermans Bend (apart from the first experimental concrete dwellings at 324-326 Howe Parade which are on the Victorian Heritage Register and have an individual heritage overlay, HO158), the bank house (garden city) estate and the Dunstan estate.
+The HCV Fishermans Bend Estate is of local heritage significance and is included within the heritage overlay of the Port Phillip Planning Scheme as part of HO2 The Garden City Housing Estates heritage precinct.
+The HO2 precinct comprises the three garden city estates, including Fishermans Bend Estate (apart from the first experimental concrete dwellings at 324-326 Howe Parade which are on the Victorian Heritage Regisiter and have an individual heritage overlay, HO158), the Garden City (Bank House) Estate and the Dunstan Estate.

-The main bases of the Fishermans Bend area's significance are as follows:
+The main basis of the Fishermans Bend Estates' significance are as follows

-- It is the first experiment in public housing for rental by a State Government instrumentality in Australia, the Housing Commission of Victoria, and formed the baseline of their massive housing program to follow.
-It was the first step in the dominant pattern of social engineering employed by the HCV until the 1970's. - It is the first and only estate by a government instrumentality derived from a design competition. - It contains the first experimental concrete dwellings and the first group of concrete dwellings built in Victoria, using the TW Fowler system of prefabrication, that was to form the basis of much of the HCV's later program and which led to the mass production facilities at Holmesglen and ultimately to the HCV high rise construction program. - It employs a combination of the most up to date ideas in planning and urban design from England and America, such as its geometry, curved streets, the use of residential courts and creation of neighbourhoods. - Its proposed social and physical integration of community facilities is to a degree not seen again in estate planning in Australia. - It is the finest example of a HCV estate in both architectural and urban design terms. - In spite of some change, it is substantially intact and still clearly expresses its original intent.
+- It is the first experiment in public housing for rental by a State Government instrumentality in Australia, the Housing Commission of Victoria (HCV), and formed the baseline of their massive housing program to follow.
+It was the first step in the dominant pattern of social engineering employed by the HCV until the 1970's. - It is the first and only estate by a government instrumentality derived from a design competition. - It contains the first experimental concrete dwellings and the first group of concrete dwellings built in Victoria, using the TW Fowler system of prefabrication, that was to form the basis of much of the HCV's later program and which led to the mass production facilities at Holmesglen and ultimately to the HCV high rise construction program. - It employs a combination of the most up to date ideas in planning and urban design from England and America, such as its geometry, curved streets, the use of residential courts and creation of neighbourhoods. - Its proposed social and physical integration of community facilities is to a degree not seen again in estate planning in Australia. - It is the finest example of a HCV estate in both architectural and urban design terms. - · In spite of some change, it is substantially intact and still clearly expresses its original intent.

-Fishermans Bend owes its special character to the vision of its social and physical planners, expressed in the clarity and ordered variety of its design, with strategically placed two storey elements in the single storey context, its unique layout and infrastructure, with open space defining its two precincts.
-The consistent use of attached dwellings, built form and materials enhance its individuality.
+Fishermans Bend Estates owes its special character to the vision of its social and physical planners, expressed in the clarity and ordered variety of its design, with strategically placed two storey elements in the single storey context, its unique layout and infrastructure, with open space defining its two precincts.
+The consistent use of attached dwellings built form and materials enhance its individuality.